 There's a very large auditorium that has been built as part of the program which is publicly accessible and given out to the city for events.
-In fact, we were there on site at 12 in the night after our site visits to see the school and the ex-MLA himself came to see the building and was cleaning the mirrors and turning on the lights and there was this sense of ownership of this building and what it was doing in the city.
+In fact, we were there on site at 12 in the night after our they have fundament tr educational site visits to see the school and the ex-MLA himself came to see the building and was cleaning the mirrors and turning on the lights and there was this sense of ownership of this building and what it was doing in the city.